by

 or knurled round rings that thread onto Presta valves.
 Reader John

-Zalman had a valve rattle caused by a threadless valve (no
+Zalman had a valve rattle caused by a threadless valve

-Solution: Snug them, but
+making a rattling/clicking noise.
+Solution: Snug them,

-(thanks, Dan!) suggests placing O-rings on beneath the valve nuts to
+Butler (thanks, Dan!) suggests placing O-rings on beneath

-silence them and prevent water entering the rims.
-John fixed his threadless
+the valve nuts to silence them and prevent water entering the rims.

-valve/oversize valve hole rattle by slipping a rubber O-ring sleeve
+John fixed his threadless valve/oversize valve hole rattle by slipping

-over the bottom of the valve to prevent it from vibrating against the
+a rubber O-ring sleeve over the bottom of the valve to prevent it

-rim (nice one, John!).
-A wrap of electrical tape to enlarge the valve
+from vibrating against the rim (nice one, John!).
+A wrap of electrical

-at the rim should work too.
+tape to enlarge the valve at the rim should work too.

-Another common cause is loose cassette cogs, which create a drivetrain
+Another common cause is loose cassette cogs, which create a

-rattle, sometimes accompanied by poor shifting.
+drivetrain rattle, sometimes accompanied by poor shifting.

 Solution: